 Is it extreme to say that mobile marketing is sort of like a modern-day gold rush?

-After all, people are spending more time staring at their smartphone screens that even before.
-This rings true when it comes to engaging with content, chatting it up on social media and purchasing products.
+After all, people are spending more time staring at their smartphone screens than ever before.
+This rings true when it comes to engaging with content, chatting it up on social media, and purchasing products.

 But oddly enough, many businesses are slow to meet even the base-level requirements of mobile optimization.
 The fact remains that leaving mobile customers behind is akin to leaving money on the table.